 In the CloudEndure console, the workload is showing fully replicated to AWS, and it’s now ready to be launched or test launched.

 Figure 6 – CloudEndure console.

-We complete the workflow by reaching out to CloudEndure via API to cutover the workload so that it’s running live in our VPC target, with an API call such as:
+We complete the workstream by reaching out to CloudEndure via API to cutover the workload so that it’s running live in our VPC target, with an API call such as:

 An engineer or app owner then tests the application running in the new AWS environment.
 Finally, we shut down the source workload and complete the migration activity.

 Once you are comfortable with the automated process and approval steps, these tasks can be scheduled and repeated ad-infinitum, and run in parallel to create a high-volume, high success rate migration project with minimal manual interaction.

 Each application can be assigned its own owner, approvers, dependent tasks, target environments within the AWS Cloud, and its own schedule for change management and approved move windows.